slowpard/slowLODGen/README.md

 #### Regenerating *.lod files without remerging the meshes
 If you need to quickly update your *.lod files (for instance, because of some small load order changes or if you need to move the esm somewhere else), you can set `skip_mesh_generation: True` in LODGen_config.yaml.
 In this case, your merged meshes will be reused.

+#### Using non-standard (not matching the record in Windows registry) Oblivion directories (or several local installs)
+Normally you don't need this.
+But if you moved your Oblivion install into another folder without fixing the registry path, or you are running several Oblivion installs on one machine, this can be handy.

+1. Unpack the archive somewhere on your computer.
+2. Open LODGen_config.yaml with any text editor (e.g. Notepad)
+3. Set path to your Data folder in the field `game_folder`.
+Note that you have to use double slashes in the path.
+Example: `game_folder: "C:\\Games\\Oblivion\\Data"`
+4. If you use local Oblivion.ini setup (you know if you do), set the path to Plugins.txt file in `plugins_txt_path` field.
+Use double slashes: `plugins_txt_path: "C:\\Games\\Oblivion\\plugins.txt"`
+5. Double-click on Launch slowLODGen.bat and wait for the tool to finish (depending on your setup can take 5-15 minutes)
+6. Check in your mod manager that the load order position of MergedLOD.esm matches the position stated in the esp description; if not, move it

 ## **FAQ**